 Payares-Asprino, an assistant professor of mechanical engineering, applied for and landed a 2022 Vermont Space Grant Consortium grant based on her project analyzing welding-caused stress in stainless-steel structural components.
 She was the first Norwich faculty member to receive the consortium grant.

 The Vermont consortium, part of the Established Program to Stimulate Competitive Research, aims to fulfill a National Science Foundation mandate to promote nationwide scientific progress.
-The program serves U.S. jurisdictions that have historically received less National Science Foundation research-and-development funding.
-Vermont is one of 25 U.S. states and three U.S. territories eligible for the program.
+The program serves U.S. jurisdictions that have historically received less National Science Foundation research-and-development funding; Vermont is one of 25 U.S. states and three U.S. territories eligible.

 “Ever since I was a student of engineering in my home country, Venezuela, NASA projects looked impossible to reach for me, but now after getting funding from NASA, it is like a dream coming true.”
 Dr. Carolina Payares-Asprino, assistant professor of mechanical engineering, Norwich University